google/android-cuttlefish/docker/README.md

 ## WebRTC

-You can connect cuttlefish via webRTC. you can connect (on the same machine as the docker container) by pointing your browser at ```https://$container_ip:8443/```
+You can connect to cuttlefish via webRTC. you can connect (on the same machine as the docker container) by pointing your browser at ```https://$container_ip:8443/```